 After all, “we” have studied “matter” and come to our own versions of conclusions about its patterns of behavior – for ourselves.
 We have no reason to be wondering about all these things.
 Say thanks to our random evolution.

 Both, the evolution of physical laws and that of AI are random to the most extent.
 Random evolution by natural selection is a two-step process.
 And only the first step is random: mutations are chance events, but their survival is often anything but.
 Natural selection favors mutations that provide some advantage.
 And the physical world imposes very strict limits on what works and what doesn’t.
 The consequence is that organisms evolve in particular directions.

 There are often a number of possible directions in which evolution can go.
 For example, the finches Darwin collected from the Galapagos Islands.
 That had diverged into 13 separate species with beaks specialized for different foods.
-In that experiment, one group of birds took one route and not another probably depended entirely on chance mutations, in particular individuals, that affected beak size and shape.
+In that experiment, one group of birds that took one route and not another probably depended entirely on chance mutations, in particular individuals, that affected beak size and shape.

 Similar to the evolution of physical laws, this theory indicates a sort of uncertainty in the evolution of AIs as well.

 Why will AI matter for physics in the future?

 As we can make a strong assumption from the premises available to date, AI will become an important factor in the future.
 It will help us out in fields that require advanced intelligence, such as medicine and space travel.
 But it will also shift our worldview and fundamentally modify how people see the world around them.